selivan/selivan.github.io/_posts/2020-02-25-removing-bloatware-from-xiaomi-miui-android.md

 tags: [android,xiaomi,miui]
 ---

+*TLDR*: If you just want the list of unnecessary apps on Xiaomi MIUI - it is in the end of the artice.

 Xiaomi phones have impressive parameters for given price, but they come with a lot of unnecessary software.
 It eats battery and memory, sometimes shows annoying advertisement, and may have security issues.
 You can not uninstall this pre-installed apps like usual ones, and you can not even disable them from settings like in earlier Android versions.

 Here is how to remove or disable unnecessary software without rooting phone.
 Works for MIUI 11 (based on Android 9), should work for other phones for recent Android versions.
 Thanks to [this](https://stackoverflow.com/a/56968886/890863) very useful but severely under-voted stackoverflow answer.